lapix-ufsc/lapixdl/README.md

 This package contains utilitary functions to support train and evaluation of Deep Learning models applied to images.

-Three CV approaches are covered: Segmentation, Detection and Classification.
+Three computer vision approaches are covered: Segmentation, Detection and Classification.

 ## How to use